Vage-engine/scons/README.rst

 ## Overview

-VageBuild is a **fully proprietary custom build system** developed and maintained by DJsiita Studios.
+FAGE is a **fully proprietary custom build system** developed and maintained by DJsiita Studios.
 It is intended **exclusively for internal use** by our development team.
 This system combines advanced build logic, custom tools, and internal automation tailored for our projects.

-While VageBuild is built on top of **SCons** (https://scons.org), which is licensed under the MIT License, all modifications, enhancements, and additional systems created by DJsiita Studios are **proprietary**.
+While FAGE is built on top of **SCons** (https://scons.org), which is licensed under the MIT License, all modifications, enhancements, and additional systems created by DJsiita Studios are **proprietary**.

 ---